GustavoCarvalho/web-store/README.md

 - [x] Must not apply an expired discount coupon
 - [x] You must calculate the freight, considering the dimensions and weight of the items: volume*1000*(density/100)
 - [x] Must return the minimum value of 10 if the accumulated value is lower
+- [x] The order code is formed by AAAAPPPPPPPP where AAAA represents the year and PPPPPPPP represents a sequence of the order Implement a decoupled persistence mechanism using a database

 ## Dependencies
 ```ssh